Ikioi Shōta: Career

 He earned his second kinboshi in defeating Kakuryū in January 2017, and his third in beating Hakuhō again in the following tournament in March.
 The win over Hakuhō was in front of his hometown Osaka fans, and he later recalled it as one of the most memorable wins of his career.
 In March 2018 he finished with an 11–4 record, but a defeat on the final day meant he missed out on a share of the Fighting Spirit Prize.
 Having not missed a bout since his professional debut, Ikioi fought his 500th consecutive makuuchi match in May 2018.
 In March 2019 he was suffering from cellulitis and a fever but did not pull out of the tournament, not wanting to disappoint the fans in his native Osaka Prefecture, and won just two bouts.
 He was demoted to the jūryō division for the May 2019 tournament, bringing to an end his streak of 585 consecutive top division matches since November 2012.
 He returned to the top division in January 2020 following an 11–4 playoff defeat the previous November, but was once again demoted to jūryō after the July 2020 tournament.
 Fighting from the rank of jūryō 12 in January 2021 he recorded only a 6–9 score, forfeiting his final match against Tsurugishō due to a hand injury, the first absence of his career.
 This brought to an end his run of 1090 consecutive bouts from his career debut, the third highest among active wrestlers.
 He sat out both the following March and May tournaments, and had two surgeries, but they failed to fix the problem.

 Retirement from sumo

 Ikioi announced his retirement from sumo in June 2021, on the day of the release of the banzuke for the July 2021 tournament where he had fallen to sandanme 21.
 He became an elder of the Japan Sumo Association, having acquired the Kasugayama elder stock, and will work as a coach at Isenoumi stable.

+Ikioi's danpatsu-shiki (retirement ceremony) was held on 4 June 2023 at the Ryōgoku Kokugikan.
+About 250 people took turns to cut the ōichōmage bun, with Isenoumi stablemaster (former maegashira Kitakachidoki) making the final cut.
+Since Ikioi was a wrestler particularly known for his singing skills, the ceremony also featured a duet by Ikioi with popular enka singer Jōji Yamamoto.
+Ayaka Hirahara, a friend of 15 years, also gave a two-song concert.